-Each of the best fonts for email is known for their unique attributes and are used best in some or all elements of an email copy.
+Each of the best fonts for email is known for its unique attributes and is used best in some or all elements of an email copy.
 Pick and choose what works for your brand or pair a couple of fonts to witness an increase in your emails’ readability.

 Unlayer not only lets you create beautiful-looking emails but gives you full liberty of the fonts you wish to choose.
 Select from the provided list of best fonts for emails or embed custom fonts as you please.
 The side-by-side desktop and mobile comparison let you see how the font appears on different screens.